Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Results and discussion

 are the complex spherical harmonics, with $P_l^m$ the Legendre polynomial of order $(l,m)$.
 In \refig{fig:pns_rho_mode_11_spectrograms} we show the spectral evolution in frequency $F$ of $\tilde{\rho}_{11}/\tilde{\rho}_{00}$ over time, obtained by performing its short-time Fourier transform as \be \mathcal{M}_{11}(t,F)=\int_{-\infty}^{\infty}\frac{\tilde{\rho}_{11}}{\tilde{\rho}_{00}}(t')H(t-\tau)e^{-2\pi iFt'}\mathrm{d}t', \ee where we set the Hann window function $H$ to have a width of 96 ms.

 Model \hydro{} (top-left panel) is characterized by a strong $(l=1,m=1)$ mode that emerges around $\sim200$ ms p.b. with an initial frequency of $\sim 200$ Hz, which gradually increases at a rate of 0.50 Hz/ms. On the other hand, our magnetized models display a growth of $\mathcal{M}_{11}$ earlier after bounce, but with much smaller amplitudes and a lower oscillation frequency.
 The frequency shift over time is similar to the one found in the hydrodynamic model for simulation \aligneddip{} (about $0.52$ Hz/ms, on the top-right panel), while for the models with an equatorial dipole and aligned quadrupolar field it is slower (0.33 and 0.40 Hz/ms, respectively).
 In all cases the $(l=1,m=1)$ mode has at least one corotation point inside the PNS, since its frequency falls within the rotation frequency range set by its value at the PNS surface and its maximum value within it (white lines on \refig{fig:pns_rho_mode_11_spectrograms}).
+As our output data was sampled every ms, our analysis is limited to a maximum frequency of 500 Hz.
+This explains the disappearance of the white curve in the top left corner of the first panel in \refig{fig:pns_rho_mode_11_spectrograms}), since the maximal PNS rotation frequency in the hydrodynamic model exceeds that limiting value quickly after bounce.